wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/custom-active-response.rst

 In this case, the configurable sections contain:

-1. **Start/End Custom Key**: It tooks from the alert the rule id.
+- Start/End Custom Key: It tooks from the alert the rule id.

 .. code-block:: Python

     alert = msg.alert["parameters"]["alert"]
     keys = [alert["rule"]["id"]]

-2. **Start/End Custom Action Add**: It creates the ``ar-test-result.txt`` file with this content: "Active response triggered by rule ID: XXX".
+- Start/End Custom Action Add: It creates the ``ar-test-result.txt`` file with this content: "Active response triggered by rule ID: XXX".

 .. code-block:: Python

     with open("ar-test-result.txt", mode="a") as test_file:
         test_file.write("Active response triggered by rule ID: " + str(keys) + "\n")

-3. **Start/End Custom Action Delete**: It deletes the file once the timeout is triggered.
+- Start/End Custom Action Delete: It deletes the file once the timeout is triggered.
 The timeout action must be set in the ``active-response`` section of the ``ossec.conf`` file.

 .. code-block:: Python

     os.remove("ar-test-result.txt")

-4. Manager ``ossec.conf``: This example configuration is triggered by rule id 591, but it could be any other filter.
+- Manager ``ossec.conf``: This example configuration is triggered by rule id 591, but it could be any other filter.

 .. code-block:: xml